ffagithub/FFA-Regional-Standards/README.md

 The impact of this complexity is

->   **Systems Fragility**: As the scale of the systems we manage increases so
->   too does the level of complexity.
-This in turn breeds fragility and
->   increases the risks of system failures.
+**Fragility**: As the scale increases, so too does the level of complexity.
+This in turn breeds fragility and increases the risks of system failures.

->   **Systems Costs**: The costs of managing this increasing complexity is a
->   drain on resources (time, money and expertise).
+**Systems Costs**: As scale increases, the costs of managing this increasing complexity is a drain on resources (time, money and expertise).

 Solution
 --------